payloadcms/plugin-form-builder/README.md

    This repo includes a fully working, self-seeding instance of Payload that installs the plugin directly from the source code.
 This is the easiest way to get started.
 To spin up this demo, follow these steps:

    1. First clone the repo
-   1. Then, `cd YOUR_PLUGIN_REPO && yarn && cd demo && cp env.example .env && yarn && yarn dev`
+   1. Then, `cd YOUR_PLUGIN_REPO && yarn && cd demo && cp .env.example .env && yarn`
+   1. Start the database - You can use docker `cd YOUR_PLUGIN_REPO/demo && docker compose up` or a locally installed mongodb instance.
+   1. Start payload `cd YOUR_PLUGIN_REPO/demo && yarn dev`
    1. Now open `http://localhost:3000/admin` in your browser
    1. Enter username `dev@payloadcms.com` and password `test`